 - In order to achieve your maximal force you will need to use your entire body and concentrate on pushing and pulling hard throughout the entire stroke

-A video detailing the Physical Competence Test can be found here.
+A video detailing the Fitness Test can be found below.

 If you were to fail any individual components that make up the fitness test, you will get the opportunity to repeat it but note – you must repeat the entire stage.
 Normal procedure is to send you to the back of the line, test the other applicants, then bring you back up for a second attempt at that stage.

 As a Recruit in Templemore, you will be tested at regular intervals against the same Test (and sometimes more difficult!).
 If you fail a Recruit Fitness Test, you can lose your position at the Garda College.

 My advice is to take a long term view of your fitness.
 It will help you so much when you’re in the Training College if you have a good level of fitness because one, you never have to worry about failing the fitness test and being dismissed, and two, you can cope better with the physical nature of the training far better if you’re fit!